November 5, 2020

 The WSIP program builds upon concepts taught in the Certified Landscape Irrigation Auditors (CLIA) Program.
 To be eligible for the WSIP program, applicant’s (company owners/managers) must:

-Companies with a minimum of five Industrial, Commercial, and Institutional (ICI),multi-residential and/or residential irrigation system clients within the Region of Peel, York Region or the City of Hamilton and are willing to have an irrigation system assessment completed, can participate in the WSIP program The certification designation is held jointly by both the owner/manager of the company and the technician.
+Companies with a minimum of five Industrial, Commercial, and Institutional (ICI),multi-residential and/or residential irrigation system clients within the Region of Peel, York Region and are willing to have an irrigation system assessment completed, can participate in the WSIP program The certification designation is held jointly by both the owner/manager of the company and the technician.
 As such, at least one owner/manager and one irrigation technician will be certified for each selected company.

 Does the technician or the owner/manager hold the WSIP Certification designation?